rhazz/sapper-tailwind-smui/README.md

 npm install

-# RUN
+## Run

 Is necessary two terminals, one to tailwind and other for sapper

 terminal 1 : npm run watch:tailwind

 terminal 2 : npm run dev

-see at scripts in package.json for outhers commands!
+see at scripts in package.json for others commands!